DanielMachado65/teachable/README.md

-# Sinatra MongoDB API Template
+# Sinatra API Template

-This template provides a minimal setup for building an API with [Sinatra](http://sinatrarb.com/) and MongoDB.
+This template provides a minimal setup for building an API with [Sinatra](http://sinatrarb.com/).
 It includes Docker configuration so the app and database can be run with a single command.

 ## Features

 - Simple Sinatra application structure
-- MongoDB connection using the official Ruby driver
 - Ready to run with Docker and Docker Compose

 ## Getting Started